aurorascharff/rsc-workshop/STEPS.md

 ### App: Use the use() hook in contacts

-- Instead of loading.tsx lets try to use the use() hook, copy content and delete loading.tsx
+- Make getContacts slow(), show default browser spinner and bad inital page load
-- Explicit suspense
+- Measure it in lighthouse
-- Dont await getContact, just pass as promise
+- Remove await from layout, and pass down as promise
-- Use() hook in contactForm
+- Lets try to use the use() hook
-- Mention move skeleton to contactForm skeleton component
+- Read the promise in contactList with use()
-- Hva foretrekker dere, loading.tsx eller use her?
+- Explicit suspense around the ContactList with skeleton

 ### App: Add caching and Next.js improvements